Beyond the Mill Walls: Rejuvenating Smelting Mill Green

 Before Arkwright came to Cromford, the area we now call Church Walk was known locally as Smelting Mill Green, with a corn mill, a community of cottages, smelting mills and possibly even a mill pond.
 The Bonsall Brook flowed through here before it was culverted, and there is evidence still visible of the lead waste that built up in the river at the end of the brook.
 Traces of its industrial past are now long-gone, and Church Walk is now home to a wide range of wildflowers, insects and birds.

-Beyond the Mill Walls: Rejuvenating Smelting Mill Green aims to install wooden chainsaw and living-willow sculptures that will interpret the industrial heritage and create space for wild play.
-Dilapidated steps up to the iconic viewpoint at the top of Scarthin Rock will be reinstated and a new management regime will improve biodiversity in the wildflower meadow.
+The Beyond the Mill Walls: Rejuvenating Smelting Mill Green Project has installed wooden chainsaw and living-willow sculptures that interpret the industrial heritage and create space for wild play.
+Dilapidated steps up to the iconic viewpoint at the top of Scarthin Rock have been reinstated and a new management regime will improve biodiversity in the wildflower meadow.
 Along with a new interpretation panel, nature trail leaflet, new picnic benches and new benches, we are sure that the project will entice everyone to explore further.
+NOTE: The completion of this Project has been delayed due to the Covid-19 crisis.

 Historical: This area of Cromford was an industrial site long before Arkwright was here.
 The lead smelting mills sited here from about 1575, were converted into “Callimy Works” (producing calamine for brass making) in about 1761.
 By this point they used water power from the brook to power bellows in the furnaces.
 When Arkwright built the second mill in 1776 he was given the right to use the stone from the existing corn mill and such houses as he wished.
 The houses and smelting mills were still there in 1789, but were cleared when Willersley Castle was built in order to improve the landscape.